libs4go/crypto/README.md

 # crypto
-golang crypto extension library for blockchain and others
+extend standard golang crypto library for blockchain and others